 Writing is celebrated by each class choosing a Writer of the Week to be awarded each week in celebration assembly.

-In EYFS and KS1, the Letters and Sounds scheme is used to teach the requirements of the new National Curriculum for phonics.
+In EYFS and KS1, the Unlocking Letters and Sounds scheme is used to teach the requirements of the new National Curriculum for phonics.

 In EYFS and Year 1 children are taught correct letter formation.
 As soon as children are able to form most letters correctly and have a good pencil grip, we teach a joined handwriting style.

-Children are awarded Pen Licences in KS2
+Children are awarded Pen Licences in KS2.

-Handwriting awards are also awarded weekly in celebration assemblies
+Handwriting awards are also awarded weekly in celebration assemblies.

 Spelling and Grammar

 The Twinkl Spelling lists is used in years 2 -6.
-Children need systematic teaching of spelling that is continually practised and reinforced.
+Children need systematic teaching of spelling that is continually practiced and reinforced.
 This spelling programme is used to provide this structured and systematic teaching.
 Children in year 1 are taught spellings in line with their phonic lessons.

 Children in Years 1-6 have weekly spellings to learn for Homework and a weekly spelling test.